To read more blogs, click here.

 If your sump pump is connected to your sewer, you should definitely have a backwater valve installed to prevent flooding from your sump from happening.
 With this being said, we don’t recommend connecting your sump pump to your sewer for this reason.

 Just like your homes sewer pipe, the municipal sewer can clog too.
-It doesn’t happen with the same frequency of residential sewer blockages, but it does happen.
+It doesn’t happen with the same frequency of residential sewer blockages, but it does happen and you may require a sewer camera inspection to resolve the problem.

 Imagine that this happens on your street.
 As people use water in their toilets, showers and sinks, it all drains down into the blocked municipal sewer pipe.
 Once that pipe is full that water and sewage will start backing up into the homes that do not have working backwater valves installed.
 This is never a good situation and again, can cause thousands in damage and cleanup costs.